-If I look at the hundreds of deals I made buying opal rough many times I broke even or took too long to get my money back.
-Today even on our auction site about 1/3rd of the Opal rough you loose on.
+If I reflect at the hundreds of deals I made buying opal rough, many times I broke even or took too long to get my money back.
+Today even on our auction site about 1/3rd of the opal rough you loose on.
 About 1/3 rd you break even and about 1/3 rd you make good money.

 That is true for virgin rough opal.
 If rubbed down you pay more but more chance to make money.